yetulaxman/awesome-nextflow/test.md

 ```bash
 csc-projects
 ```

-Good thing about this command is that you will also get billing units information associated with each of your project.
-Once you know the project number, you can move your data to a specific project directory on scratch as below:
+Once you know the project number, you can move your preprocessed data (i.e., Merged.fasta file) from earlier step to a specific project directory on scratch as below:

 ```bash
 mv Merged.fasta /scratch/project_xxx
 ```
-You have now successfully moved your data to scratch area and can start performing actual analysis using batch job scripts.
+You have now successfully moved your data to scratch area and can start performing actual analysis using batch job scripts which you will learn in-depth in different module.